Boris-Em/BEMSimpleLineGraph/CONTRIBUTING.md

 1. Fork this repository and clone that fork onto your computer.
 2. Make changes to the forked repo, fix any errors, debug.
 3. Commit and then push all the changes up to your forked GitHub repo.
+4. Choose a branch on the main repository to merge your changes into.
+If you're unsure, check below for which branch to merge with.
+      - **Master Branch**: Your changes are non-breaking project updates, README changes, documentation updates, bug fixes, and minor improvements.
+Generally, any non-breaking major changes should be submitted to this branch.
+      - **Feature Branch**: Your forked changes are either major project updates / changes, or breaking changes.
+Because of semantic versioning and API vavailability, any changes to public API availability or behavior should be submitted to this branch.
-4. Submit a pull request from your forked GitHub repo into the main repo.
+5. Submit a pull request from your forked GitHub repo into the main repo.
 Make sure to detail what changes you made in the pull request.

 #### Code Guidelines
 Before submitting any code changes, read over the code / syntax guidelines to make sure everything you write matches the appropriate coding style.
 The [Objective-C Coding Guidelines](https://github.com/github/objective-c-conventions) are available on GitHub.